The short answer to the question “is 1TB SSD enough for gaming?” is a yes. 1TB SSD is more than enough for most gaming systems.

-- The actual disk space is subject to change depending upon future updates and patches.
+- The disk space is subject to change depending on future updates and patches.

 If you take an average of the games listed above, that comes to about ~ 93 GB average per game.

-The operating system takes about 20GB of space.
-But lets say you also have about a 100 GB of software and miscellaneous apps and files on your PC too.
+The operating system takes up about 20GB of space.
+But you also have about 100 GB of software and various apps and files on your PC.

 That would mean you can still easily install 7 – 9 modern AAA games on your PC with a 1 TB SSD.

-Now, it is highly unlikely that you would be playing all of the 7-9 games at the same time.
-Which brings me back to the point of hot data vs cold data.
+Now, it is doubtful that you would play all 7-9 games simultaneously.
+This brings me back to the point of hot data vs. cold data.

-So for an average gamer, 1 TB SSD can be an overkill.
+So for an average gamer, 1 TB SSD can be overkill.

 Is 1TB SSD Enough for Gaming AND Streaming?

-Well, if you are someone who streams their games on platforms like Twitch or YouTube live then the storage space that you need becomes more and more subjective.
+If you stream games on platforms such as Twitch or YouTube live, the storage space you need becomes increasingly subjective.

-Again, if you only want to archive your Twitch or YouTube Streams for editing purposes, then the 1 TB SSD space will diminish very quickly.
-FHD videos of hours on gaming footage take up a lot of space, let alone if you streaming on 4K.
+Again, if you only want to archive your Twitch or YouTube Streams for editing purposes, the 1 TB SSD space will diminish quickly.
+FHD videos of hours of gaming footage take up a lot of space, let alone if you are streaming on 4K.